Close Menu

 The RFC is the medical assessment of what you can physically and mentally do in a work setting.
 It is the definition of your functional limitations after taking into account all of your medical conditions and your symptoms.

 Your RFC includes both your physical and mental limitations.
-In terms of physical limits, the SSA tries to define your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
+In terms of physical limits, the SSA defines your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
-Find out more about how the SSA defines work.
+Learn how the SSA defines work.

 RESIDUAL FUNCTIONAL CAPACITY FINDINGS COME FROM YOUR MEDICAL RECORDS